Opposition leader pushes for parliament vote on new Brexit referendum

 It was the first time the Labour leadership had put forward in parliament the possibility of a second vote, which was welcomed by some opponents of Brexit.

-However, the party said it did not mean it supported another referendum and lawmakers cautioned that the amendment would not garner the support of parliament.
+However, the party said it did not mean it supported another referendum and MPs cautioned that the amendment would not garner the support of parliament.

 Beyond the intrigues of British politics, the future of Brexit remains deeply unpredictable with options ranging from a disorderly exit that would spook investors across the world to a new referendum that could reverse the whole process.